frasertweedale/blog-fp/posts/2021-03-30-purebred-plugins-implementation.md

   setHook (PreSendHook f) = set preSendHook (PreSendHook f)
 ```

-This is another reasons why it was necessary to `newtype` all the
+This is another reason why it was necessary to `newtype` all the
 hook functions.

 To support plugins that use multiple hooks, we declare an instance